Shensiyuan/nuscc_project/README.md

 **- Tiered pricing model**

 Free Tier (free): Enjoy basic services in YANA

-VIP Tier ($5/ month): Enjoy exclusive logo, can host room with no time limit8 Enterprise User ($10/ month): Can host room to do advertising
+VIP Tier ($5/ month): Enjoy exclusive logo, can host room with no time limit

+Enterprise User ($10/ month): Can host room to do advertising

 **- Usage based pricing model**

-Virtual Gift ($8 each): Everyone can purchase to tip the host Target advertising ($20 each): We will collaberate with ad firms to do target advertising
+Virtual Gift ($8 each): Everyone can purchase to tip the host

+Target advertising ($20 each): We will collaberate with ad firms to do target advertising